karan1525/React-Redux-Projects/README.md

 # ReactJS
-A repository for ReactJS projects and Redux
+A repository for ReactJS, Redux, MiddleWare etc.